Place1/pulumi-htpasswd/README.md

 # Pulumi Htpasswd

-A pulumi ComponentResource for generating Htpasswd files.
+A pulumi resource for generating Htpasswd files.

 ## Installation